ronrihoo/Comet-IRC-API/README.md

 3. Move or copy the JAR file into the _lib_ folder

-4. Add the JAR to build path
+4. Add the JAR file to the build path

    IDEA: From the _Project_ window, select and right-click the _lib_ folder, then click **Add as Library...**